riz1ash786/README-Generator/README.md

 ## Description

-A README generator to quickly create a professional README for a new project
+A README generator to quickly create a professional README for a new project using command line and node.js

 ## Installation